 How much does Your Home cost?

 Well, firstly there’s your deposit.
 This needs to be a minimum of 10% of the price of the property.
-Then there is the product fee (£1,200 for freehold properties and £1,800 for leasehold properties).
+Then there is the product fee (£1,200 for freehold properties).
 This will cover the cost of processing your application and the solicitor’s fees for heylo to buy the property and then sell you a share.
 You will need to pay for a RICS Standard Valuation Report as well as pay your solicitor to buy your share via the Your Home lease.
 Depending on the property you buy, you may also have to pay Stamp Duty Land Tax.
 All of these costs will be detailed for you throughout the process but we suggest that you have at least £3,500 set aside for costs.